AssetAlchemy/aa-microservice.template-python/README.md

-# AssetAlchemy - Microservice img template for python
+# AssetAlchemy - Microservice template for python
-This is a template repo for all of the python based microservices img that will be using "AssetAlchemy".
+This is a template repo for all of the python based microservices that will be using "AssetAlchemy".

 This repo is a template for the following services to work properly:
 - RabbitMQ: to receive and send events